openstack/cinder/doc/source/contributor/auth.rst

 *	CloudAudit bridge interfaces
 *	Anything in the ARP table

-A hybrid cloud environment provides dedicated, potentially co-located physical hardware with a network interconnect to the project or users’ cloud virtual network.
+A hybrid cloud environment provides dedicated, potentially co-located physical hardware with a network interconnect to the project or user's cloud virtual network.

 This interconnect is typically a bridged VPN connection.
 Any machines that can be bridged into a hybrid environment in this fashion (at Layer 2) must implement a minimum version of the CloudAudit spec, such that they can be queried to provide a complete picture of the IT-sec runtime environment.